brendanjbaker/Languages/README.md

 ### `microwave`

-This program converts a string, as may be typed into a simple microwave, into `HH:MM` format.
+This program converts a string, as may be typed into a simple microwave, into `MM:SS` format.

 The input must be passed as a single positional argument to the program.
 Any other usage is an error.